lyimmi/usbrelay/README.md

 # usbrelay

-A package for controlling USB relay boards with HID API in go.
-This implementation is capable of controlling 1-12 channel relay boards.
+A package for controlling USB relay boards with HID API in go, currently capable of controlling 1-12 channel relay boards.

-**This repository is work in progress, the public interface and behavior may change.**
+**This package is work in progress, the public interface and behavior may change.**

-This packages uses [karalabe/hid](https://github.com/karalabe/hid) to access and control the USB device, karalabe/hid has a simple interface, embeds `libusb` and that makes this package `go get`-able.
+The package uses [karalabe/hid](https://github.com/karalabe/hid) to access and control the USB device. karalabe/hid has a simple interface, embeds `libusb` that makes this package `go get`-able.

 ## Usage